-Application Process and Determination: Providers are required to sign the online Attestations Form available at this link in order to be eligible to receive a grant payment.
-Providers must attest to being a current Medicaid provider with Medicaid claim submission during calendar year 2021 as well as have been active during the COVID public health emergency and had Medicaid claims submission to Indiana Health Coverage Programs during calendar year 2019, 2020, and/or 2021.
+Attestation Process and Determination: Providers were required to attest to being a current Medicaid provider with Medicaid claim submission during calendar year 2021 as well as have been active during the COVID public health emergency and had Medicaid claims submission to Indiana Health Coverage Programs during calendar year 2019, 2020, and/or 2021.
+Grant amounts were calculated as a flat percentage of each eligible provider's highest annual claims total across calendar years 2019, 2020, and 2021.